Skip to content

 The BaseResponse object returned on every query will always have the following fields:

-• request_id: An unique request identifier
+• request_id: A unique request identifier

 • complexity: The complexity of the query